 Sending games to reviewers and content creators continues to be a key part of the Stonemaier Games marketing plan.
 It’s far from the only part, but it remains an important marketing expense.

-Since my original post on this topic 18 months ago, I’ve refined my methods for selecting reviewers, so today I thought I would share my current process with you in sequential order:
+Since my original post on this topic 18 months ago (and this older–but still important–post), I’ve refined my methods for selecting reviewers, so today I thought I would share my current process with you in sequential order:

 - Advance Review Copies: I typically receive 8-12 copies of new products via airmail from my manufacturer, Panda, a few months before we open preorders.
 I select reviewers for each of them–reviewers who are willing to share their perspectives on the game within a certain period of time (ideally the week before preorders go live), as I want our potential preorder customers to be equipped with an array of unrushed, unbiased opinions.